ggmichael/craterstats/docs/manual.md

   - resurf_showall={1,0}, show all data with resurfacing correction
   - isochron={1,0}, extend isochron beyond selected range
   - offset_age=[x,y], offset position of age label (in units of 1/20th of decade)

-# Environment variables

-You may set an environment variable FUNCTIONS_USER to point to a text file containing your own chronology system definitions, modelled on `src/craterstats/config/functions.txt`.
-If you place the definition in `%CONDA_PREFIX%\etc\conda\activate.d\env_vars.bat` (Windows) or `$CONDA_PREFIX/etc/conda/activate.d\env_vars.sh` (Linux/MacOS), it will be persistent across sessions.